Shell (SHEL) Laps the Stock Market: Here's Why

-Shell (SHEL) closed the most recent trading day at $64.14, moving +1.38% from the previous trading session.
-The stock's performance was ahead of the S&P 500's daily gain of 0.41%.
-On the other hand, the Dow registered a gain of 0.36%, and the technology-centric Nasdaq increased by 0.45%.

-Shares of the oil and gas company witnessed a loss of 2.38% over the previous month, trailing the performance of the Oils-Energy sector with its loss of 2.19% and the S&P 500's gain of 4.91%.
+The oil and gas company's shares have seen a decrease of 2.62% over the last month, not keeping up with the Oils-Energy sector's loss of 1.25% and the S&P 500's gain of 6.94%.

-The investment community will be closely monitoring the performance of Shell in its forthcoming earnings report.
-The company's earnings per share (EPS) are projected to be $2.19, reflecting a 20.65% decrease from the same quarter last year.
-At the same time, our most recent consensus estimate is projecting a revenue of $90.92 billion, reflecting a 10.15% fall from the equivalent quarter last year.
+The investment community will be paying close attention to the earnings performance of Shell in its upcoming release.
+The company is expected to report EPS of $2.19, down 20.65% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $90.92 billion, down 10.15% from the prior-year quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $8.35 per share and revenue of $347.99 billion, which would represent changes of -22.4% and -9.89%, respectively, from the prior year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $8.36 per share and revenue of $357.22 billion.
+These totals would mark changes of -22.3% and -7.5%, respectively, from last year.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Shell.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Shell should also be noted by investors.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.06% upward.
-At present, Shell boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.66% higher.
+Shell is currently a Zacks Rank #3 (Hold).

-In the context of valuation, Shell is at present trading with a Forward P/E ratio of 7.58.
-This valuation marks a premium compared to its industry's average Forward P/E of 6.58.
+Investors should also note Shell's current valuation metrics, including its Forward P/E ratio of 7.68.
+This represents a premium compared to its industry's average Forward P/E of 6.54.

-We can additionally observe that SHEL currently boasts a PEG ratio of 0.81.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-Oil and Gas - Integrated - International stocks are, on average, holding a PEG ratio of 0.81 based on yesterday's closing prices.
+We can also see that SHEL currently has a PEG ratio of 0.82.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The average PEG ratio for the Oil and Gas - Integrated - International industry stood at 0.82 at the close of the market yesterday.

 Remember to apply Zacks.com to follow these and more stock-moving metrics during the upcoming trading sessions.